ValeriiaMur/React_trivia_app/README.md

 ## Additional features that I want to add:

-Unfortunately, I didnt have a lot of time for this project but I had a lot of fun!
-I know that this small app needs a lot of refactoring and here are only the few features I would like to add to it:
+Unfortunately, I didnt have a lot of time to add all features that I wanted but I had a lot of fun in the process!
+I know that this small app needs a lot of refactoring and here are only the few things I would add/change:

 - Use Redux or Context API to manage state
 - Connect a database, add data persistence